philzook58/philzook58.github.io/_posts/2019-06-28-some-notes-on-drake-a-robotic-control-toolbox.markdown

-where q is the state vector, M is the inertia matrix, C captures Coriolis forces, and $latex \tau_g$ is the gravity vector.
+where q is the state vector, M is the inertia matrix, C captures Coriolis forces, and $ \tau_g$ is the gravity vector.
 The matrix B maps control inputs u into generalized forces.